kamath/blmandme/_links/email/email_andrew-solano_chief-of-staff-district-7_of_san-antonio_san-antonio-police-department.md

 Sincerely,
 [YOUR NAME HERE]"
-title: "SAN ANTONIO RESIDENTS - Use this template to email the Chief of Staff District 7 of San Antonio to quiz them on what preventive actions are being taken to protect against police brutality from San Antonio Police Department."
+title: "SAN ANTONIO, TEXAS RESIDENTS - Use this template to email the Chief of Staff District 7 of San Antonio to quiz them on what preventive actions are being taken to protect against police brutality from the San Antonio Police Department."
-representation: "Cristian Gonzales"
+representation: "Daniel Gonzales, Cristian Gonzales"
 impact: "Across the nation, members of state police agencies have, time and time again, abused their power and have killed black Americans in a horrific manner, devoid of any lawfulness.
 Our nation has observed the cruel and evil killings of George Floyd, Breonna Taylor, Eric Garner, Ahmed Aubrey, and countless others of black Americans.
 Email the Chief of Staff District 7 for the city of San Antonio and press the question--are you, Andrew Solano, taking any preventative actions to ensure that such acts of cruelty against African Americans don't happen as a consequence of policing with racist motives?"
 ---